mohammedadnan404/Pizza-Sales-insight-/README.md

 e) July month has done most number of sales while october has least

+f) The best selling pizza was Thai chicken pizza while the worst pizza was spinach pesto pizza

+g) There is no seasonality in sales round the year the orders were pretty much similar with neglible difference.

 Insights:

 a) From the analysis customers do not prefer pizza on morning 9-10.
 So you could add breakfast options to up the sales during that time